 The bachelor's degree program does not replace the associate's degree programs, but rather builds upon them.
 Students may enter as freshmen or transfer into the program after completing an associate's degree.
 It is not necessary to have previously been enrolled in a hospitality program; the curriculum will provide the technical training required to equip the student for a career in the hospitality industry.
 As in any field, increased levels of education and experience improve one's chances for advancement.

-SUNY Delhi students in all hospitality programs (Culinary Arts, Club Management, Hotel and Resort Management, Restaurant and Food Service Management, and Travel and Tourism Management) have successfully participated in the Walt Disney College Program for many years.
+SUNY Delhi students in all hospitality programs (Culinary Arts, Club Management, Event Management, Hotel and Resort Management, and Restaurant and Food Service Management) have successfully participated in the Walt Disney College Program for many years.
 Through this program, students work at Walt Disney World in Orlando, Florida, for six months in a unique working/learning experience.
 Students can now earn SUNY Delhi course credit for the Disney courses offered as part of this program while they are working at Disney.
 Any student interested in this special program option should discuss it with his/her advisor early in their Delhi career.
 Disney courses include Communications, Leadership, Hospitality Management, Human Resources Management, Disney Marketing U, and Disney Experiential Learning.

 Each student must complete a professional work experience requirement in a position related to the hospitality industry during a summer.
 This professional work experience enhances and complements the classroom learning.
 Upon completion, students are evaluated by their employer and submit a comprehensive report on the experience.
 Faculty assist in finding job opportunities, but the student assumes responsibility for securing a position.